Estimate stable balancing weights for treatments and covariates specified in formula

 component of the output, each covariate has a dual variable for each nonredundant constraint placed on it.

-The dual variable for each constraint is the instantaneous rate of change of the objective function at the optimum due to a change in the constraint.
+The dual variable for each constraint is the instantaneous rate of change of the objective function at the optimum corresponding to a change in the constraint.
 Because this relationship is not linear, large changes in the constraint will not exactly map onto corresponding changes in the objective function at the optimum, but will be close for small changes in the constraint.
-For example, for a covariate with a balance constraint of .01 and a corresponding dual variable of .4, increasing (i.e., relaxing) the constraint to .025 will decrease the value of the objective function at the optimum by approximately (.025 - .01) * .4 = .006.
-When the L2 norm is used, this change corresponds to a change in the variance of the weights, which directly affects the effective sample size (though the magnitude of this effect depends on the original value of the effective sample size).
+For example, for a covariate with a balance constraint of .01 and a corresponding dual variable of 40, increasing (i.e., relaxing) the constraint to .025 will decrease the value of the objective function at the optimum by approximately \((.025 - .01) * 40 = .6\).

 takes the sum of the absolute dual variables for the constraints for all levels and reports it as the the single dual variable for the variable itself.
 This summed dual variable works the same way as dual variables for continuous variables do.